Search This Blog

 1 October – Homs – Damascus – 80 kilometres

-They parked their van in the backyard of St Paul’s convent, and I pitched my tent in the convent’s herb garden (hopefully I didn’t flatten the parsley).
+They drove me straight to Damascus and parked their van in the backyard of St Paul’s convent.
+I pitched my tent in the herb garden, hoping I wasn’t flattening anything sacred or culinary.
+Parsley, basil, divine intervention — who knows what I was sleeping on.

 2–6 October – Damascus